jftesser/jftesser.github.io/0-Environment.md

 				<header class="major">
 					<h3>Biogen</h3>
 				</header>
 				<p>I led the spatial redesign and interactive development for Biogen's world headquarters lobby.
-Each interactive is relatively straightforward in form an purpose: an RFID object table, a wall of talking heads, furniture with embedded displays, etc. Together they form a coherent and coordinated spatial experience.
+Each interactive is relatively straightforward in form an purpose: an RFID object table, a wall of talking heads, furniture with embedded displays, among others.
+Together they form a coherent and coordinated spatial experience.
 Graphics on screen spill on to adjacent walls and furniture and monumental graphics are continued across multiple installations.</p>
 				<ul class="actions">
 					<li><a href="http://smalldesignfirm.com/project/our-pipeline/" class="button">Our Pipeline</a></li>
 					<li><a href="http://smalldesignfirm.com/project/smart-energy/" class="button">Smart Energy</a></li>